xingyili/WEmarker/README.md

 ```

 - Make sure you get the embedding vector before then.
--  `./allscore/all_score_GSE1456.json` holds the initial score for each gene in *GSE1456*, you can replace it with your own data
+-  `./allscore/all_score_GSE1456.json` holds the initial score for each gene in *GSE1456*, you can replace it with your own data.
 - The gene ranking file obtained after running is saved in `./Biomarker`.